 Dewi (29:22.342)

 Yeah, no, I wanted to say the conditions, you know, where the conditions are there to let this team also grow.
-Where my colleagues could also expand their knowledge, expand their expertise, maybe become team leader and stuff like that.
+Where my colleagues could also expand their knowledge, expand their expertise, maybe become team leaders and stuff like that.
 And yeah, and so of course, because I already prepared very thoroughly, the decision was made very fast.

 Johan van Mil (29:37.883)